-Non-Entitlement Units of Government (NEUs)

-- \$742,179,391 allocated to State of Illinois for redistribution to the towns, villages, etc. within its borders - Treasury calculated \$742M by subtracting the population of metropolitan cities in a state from the total population in the state - Treasury provides allocation guidance, but the State of Illinois is required to calculate the amount of funds to be distributed to each NEU - Illinois' eligible NEUs include all incorporated places - The State of Illinois has provided a list of all Cook County NEUs and allocations on their website
+Metropolitan Cities Non-Entitlement Units of Government (NEUs) Allocations determined by HUD-CDBG formula with \$742,179,391 allocated to State of Illinois for • adjustments to weighting of variables including redistribution to the towns, villages, etc. within its population, poverty rates, and housing data borders Used U.S. Census most recent available population Treasury calculated \$742M by subtracting the • data Bureau (2019) population of metropolitan cities in a state from the • A metropolitan city is defined as: total population in the state Any city, within a metropolitan area, which has Treasury provides allocation guidance, but the State ٠ a population of 50,000+ of Illinois is required to calculate the amount of A city within a metropolitan area which is the funds to be distributed to each NEU central city as used by the Office of Illinois' eligible NEUs include all incorporated Management and Budget (OMB) places The State of Illinois has provided a list of all Cook County NEUs and allocations on their website